FRAMINGHAM (09/22/2003) - Network World's anti-spam fighter, Peter Hebenstreit, recommends familiarity with these methods of stopping unwanted e-mail.

 Content checking - Scans plain text for key phrases and the percent of HTML, images and other indications that the message is spam.

-Header checking - Checks for valid Multi-purpose Internet Mail Extensions content, valid Simple Mail Transfer Protocol addresses, and the like.
+Header checking - Checks for valid Multi-purpose Internet Mail Extensions content, valid Simple Mail Transfer Protocol addresses, and

 Heuristics - A checklist of rules and tests to determine mathematically the likelihood that the message is spam.